auraphp/Aura.Signal/README.md

     <?php
     $signal = require '/path/to/aura.signal/scripts/instance.php';

-Alternatively, you can register the `aura.signal/src` directory with your autoloader and instantiate it yourself:
+Alternatively, register the `aura.signal/src` directory with an autoloader and instantiate it manually:

     <?php
     use aura\signal\Manager;